Open Enrollment Survival Guide for HR Professionals

 • Employee Data and Demographics.
 Compile a comprehensive dataset encompassing employee information, demographics, and any recent life changes that you know about.
 The better you understand your workforce and their specific needs, the better you can choose plan options that will serve them, and give them a good reason to stay.

 • Company’s Projected Budget.
-Experts are predicting health insurance premiums will increase a median of 7% in 2024 following a trend of yearly increases for the past 7 years.
+Experts are predicting health insurance premiums will increase by 8% in 2025 which is the largest jump in a trend of 8 consecutive yearly increases.
 Who will absorb the added costs?
 Will the company increase their budget, will you pass the cost on to employees, or will both need to share the burden?
 Ask for access to the budgetary decisions made by company leaders.
 This financial blueprint will be instrumental in aligning benefits offerings with the company's overall strategic goals.

 • Last Year's Retrospective.
 Reflect on notes from the previous open enrollment, focusing on both successes and challenges.
 Use these insights to inform your strategy, capitalizing on what worked well and addressing areas that need improvement.
 If you’ve never written a post mortem before, learn how to start this year below.
 See section: Write a Detailed Retrospective